 - General admission: Free admission; $20 per car parking fee.
 Parking is on the east side of the field.
 Bleacher seating and food and beverage services are also available in the General Admission area.
-Dogs are welcome on a leash.
+Dogs on a leash are welcome.

 - VIP: $30 daily rate per person includes VIP parking and a seat in the VIP area on the west side of the polo field.
 No outside food or beverages are allowed in the VIP area.
 Reservations are recommended.

 Friday Night Polo: Select evenings in February and March.
-Refer to their website for details.
+Refer to the website for details.

 - General admission and parking are free on Friday nights.
-Tailgating spots are available on a first come, first serve basis.
+Tailgating spots are available on a first-come, first-served basis.
 VIP seating is not available for Friday night games.